Engin-Boot/pong-stage-silent18knight/Stage0/give-me-a-name-too.md

   Then they have to enter their name and create their profile for the first time.

-### Scenario: Initially when someone enters the game after signup
+### Scenario: Initially when someone enters the game after sign up

 Given someone opens the game again